 Where Does Anxiety Come From?

-Anxiety is a common mental health struggle that affects countless people worldwide.
-It can show up in different ways, like generalized anxiety disorder, panic disorder, social anxiety, or specific phobias.
 When you're in the grip of anxiety, it can feel overwhelming and even debilitating.
 Understanding where anxiety comes from is an important step in changing your relationship to your own anxiety.
 In this blog post, we'll dive into the various factors that contribute to anxiety, looking at research from psychology, neuroscience, and genetics.

 The Brain's Role in Anxiety

 One way to make sense of anxiety is to look at what's happening in the brain.
 Studies have pinpointed certain brain areas and chemicals that are involved in anxiety.
-The amygdala, a small, almond-shaped part of the brain, plays a big role in processing emotions, especially fear and anxiety (LeDoux, 2000).
+The amygdala, a small, almond-shaped part of the brain, plays a big role in processing emotions, especially fear and anxiety.
 When the amygdala senses a potential threat, it sends out alarm signals to other parts of the brain, triggering the "fight, flight, or freeze" response.

 Is Anxiety in Your Genes?